 Select By Slope mode or By Elevation mode.
-When selecting by slope, the user will be prompted to select a start structure or pipe, an end structure or pipe, the starting pipe invert with the default invert as inherited from the first pipe, the slope to be applied to all pipes in between the start and end structures/pipes, and the pipe drop across each structure - if required.
-If the user selects profile view structures or pipes, the command offers a keyword selection on the elevation prompt to select elevation from profile view.
-When choosing to select the elevation from profile view, the user must select the profile view prior to picking a point within the same profile view.
+When selecting by slope, the user will be prompted to select a start structure or pipe, an end structure or pipe, the starting pipe inverts with the default invert as inherited from the first pipe, the slope to be applied to all pipes in between the start and end structures/pipes, and the pipe drop across each structure - if required.
+If the user selects profile view structures or pipes, the command offers a keyword selection on the elevation prompt to select elevation from the profile view.
+When choosing to select the elevation from a profile view, the user must select the profile view prior to picking a point within the same profile view.
 The mode concludes by providing the number of pipes/structures updated.

 When selecting by elevation, the user will be prompted to select a start structure or pipe, an end structure or pipe, and the pipe drop across each structure - if required.
 When selecting the typing option, the default start elevation is inherited from the first pipe.
 The command then uses the elevation difference between the start/end elevations, minus the pipe drop across structures value multiplied by the number of non-null structures within the pipe run (not including start or end structures), divided by the total 2D Center to Center pipe length within the run to calculate the to be applied pipe slope.
 The mode concludes by providing the number of pipes/structures updated.

-In both modes, if the user selects profile view structures or pipes, the command offers a keyword selection on the elevation prompts to select elevation from profile view.
+In both modes, if the user selects profile view structures or pipes, the command offers a keyword selection on the elevation prompts to select elevation from the profile view.
 When choosing to select the elevation from profile view, the user must select the profile view prior to picking a point within the same profile view.

 |Ribbon/Toolbar Icon||Command||Command Description|